rbaiju15/rishba15.github.io/internal-portfolio-links/parts-documentation.md

 <details>
 <summary>What is an Electrical Contactor?</summary>
 A contactor is a large device used to switch a circuit on and off.
 It is similar to a relay, but able to handle much higher voltages and amperages.
 It is often confusingly called a solenoid.
 There are three main components of a contactor.
 The first is a coil/electromagnet.
 This is the component that will provide the force to open and close the contactor.
 The next component is the enclosure, which seals and insulates the contactor.
 Finally, the contacts themselves.
 These contacts will carry current when the contactor is closed.
 To activate a contactor, a potential difference is created across its terminals.
 This energizes the electromagnet creating a magnetic field.
 This magnetic force created by the filed causes the contacts to physically shut, completing the circuit.
 You will hear a loud click when the happens.
 From here, current can now flow through the contactor to the rest of the circuit.
 A contactor is necessary because without it, the sudden surge of current could damage the controller.
 By allowing current to slowly build up and pass through, the contactor ensures the right amount of current flows through the circuit.
-To energize the contactor, the control circuit is used.
+To initially energize the contactor, the startup circuit is used.
 </details>
 <details>
 <summary>The Part I Chose</summary>